aregtech/areg-sdk/README.md

     return 0;
 }
 ```

-This example uses MACRO to create a model `"MyModel"` with two services:
+In these codes:
-1. Service with the _role_ `"SystemShutdown"` is registered in the thread `"Thread1"` and provides an interface with name `NESystemShutdown::ServiceName`.
+1. In the file **service.cpp** the service with the _role_ `"SystemShutdown"` is registered, which is an implementation of interface `NESystemShutdown::ServiceName`.
-2. Service with the _role_ `"RemoteRegistry"` is registered in the thread `"Thread2"`, provides an interface with name `NERemoteRegistry::ServiceName` and has dependency (i.e. _is a client_) of service with _role_ `"SystemShutdown"`.
+2. In the file **mixed.cpp** the service with the _role_ `"RemoteRegistry"` is registered, which is an implementation of interface `NERemoteRegistry::ServiceName` and it requires the `"SystemShutdown"` service.
+3. The function `int main()` is identical in both files.
+It initializes resources, loads model and waits for the completion to unloads model and releases resources.

+After declaring these models, the developer creates an object `SystemShutdownService`, which is a service `"SystemShutdown"` **provider**, and an object `RemoteRegistryService`, which is a service `"RemoteRegistry"` **provider** and service `"SystemShutdown"` **consumer** (client) at the same time.
+There is no need for additional changes, because the services are automatically discovered when `mcrouter` starts.
+With this technique, the projects easily develop multiprocessing applications where provided services can be distributed and accessed remotely by consumers within the network formed by `mcrouter`.

-The services are started when load model by calling function `Application::loadModel("MyModel")`, and stopped when call `Application::unloadModel("MyModel")`.
-During model definition, two services can either be registered in the same thread or distributed across two processes.
-Regardless of the approach, the physical location of service components remains transparent, providing architectures with greater flexibility to distribute computing power.
-An example of developing a service and a client in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in the development guide.
+An example of developing a service provider and consumer in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in the development guide.
+As well see multiple [examples](./examples) of multiprocessing and multithreading applications.
 </details>

 ### Driverless devices